fleetdm/fleet/handbook/company/communications.md

 6. GitHub will run a series of automated checks and notify the reviewer.
 At this point, you are done and can safely close the browser page at any time.
 8. Check the “Files changed” section on the Open a pull request page to double-check your proposed changes.

+> Note: Pages in the `./docs/Contributing/` folder and folders with a underscore prefix (e.g., `./docs/Deploy/_kubernetes/`) are not included in the documentation on the Fleet website.

 ### Merging changes
 When merging a PR to the master branch of the [Fleet repo](https://github.com/fleetdm/fleet), remember that whatever you merge gets deployed live immediately.
 Ensure that the appropriate quality checks have been completed before merging.
 [Learn about the website QA process](#quality).